Behind You: One-Shot Horror Stories comics review

 A small crowd or group of masked entities standing behind you.
 A corpse reassembling as an unwary person assembles of puzzles.
 Or a twisted figure crawls from the shadows.
 Don't turn around.
 This is the world Behind You.

-THE LOWDOWN: The bestselling dark fantasy/horror author, Joe Hill, the pen name of Stephen King's son, Joseph Hillstrom King (cause it's good to be the king's son), writes an introduction for Behind You: One-Shot Horror Stories.
+The bestselling dark fantasy/horror author, Joe Hill, the pen name of Stephen King's son, Joseph Hillstrom King (cause it's good to be the king's son), writes an introduction for Behind You: One-Shot Horror Stories.
 Hill describes Coldrick's cartoons as if they were masterpieces of terror or as if they were true horror comics.
 I don't agree completely with that.

 I think Brian Coldrick is in the tradition the late Edward Gorey and the late Charles Addams, especially the latter.
 Like Addams, Coldrick's cartoons are macabre and darkly humorous, although Coldrick's comics may be a bit too much like fairy tales and fantasy comics to fit in with the cartoons at The New Yorker, where Charles Addams cartoons appeared.
 Coldrick's comics are also similar, in some aspects, to the late newspaper single-panel comic, The Far Side, by Gary Larson.
 The Far Side, however, is surreal and features anthropomorphic characters, whereas Behind You is related to fairy tales and myths, and plays with, as Coldrick says, “well worn horror tropes.”